7. Saving Plotly Figures#

 To control the resolution of the saved image, use the argument

-.
+scale.
 This is a numerical value (integer or float) which represents the scale factor to be used when exporting the figure.
 A scale factor larger than 1.0 will increase the image resolution with respect to the figure’s layout pixel dimensions.
 Whereas as scale factor of less than 1.0 will decrease the image resolution.

 fig.write_image(file ="images/fig_recipe07_high.png", format="png", scale=2)